chriskonnertz/Jobs/README.md

 # Jobs

 Simple Cron job manager.
-Register jobs and the job manager will execute them depending on their cool down time.
+Register jobs and the job manager will execute them depending on their interval.

 > NOTE: This is not a queue manager and therefore this has nothing to do with Laravel's queue component.
 Also note that Laravel 5 has an integrated [job component](http://laravel.com/docs/5.2/scheduling) that works similar to this one.